 Increased reliance on Google search, online reviews, testimonials and social media provide opportunities for businesses to increase their visibility and get noticed during each stage of the journey.

 Before we dig deeper into this topic, you’ll notice an underlying theme present at each stage.
-Search Engine Optimization (SEO), lets businesses generate traffic to their website through organic search results.
-We spoke about different ways to enhance and increase SEO in a previous blog post
+Search Engine Optimization (SEO) lets businesses generate traffic to their websites through organic search results.
+In a previous blog post, we discussed different ways to enhance and increase SEO.

 When looking at SEO from the perspective of the buyer journey, the objective is not only to generate clicks but attract targeted, high-quality traffic to the site at the right time i.e. as early in the buying cycle as possible.